Fudan-iGEM/2023-wiki/docs/src/results.md

 ### Anti-Desiccation Module

-*H. ex* mtSSB (Details in [BBa_K4765016](http://parts.igem.org/Part:BBa_K4765016)) is a type of mitochondrial single-stranded DNA binding protein, it can prevent DNA damage during genotoxic stress.
+*H. ex* mtSSB (details in [BBa_K4765016](http://parts.igem.org/Part:BBa_K4765016)) is a type of mitochondrial single-stranded DNA binding protein, it can prevent DNA damage during genotoxic stress.

-In Anti-Desiccation Module, we tested the anti-desiccation capability of *E. coli* expressing mtSSB alone and co-expressing mtSSB,  AnAFP and the existing part [SAHS 33020]([Part:BBa K2306003 - parts.igem.org](http://parts.igem.org/Part:BBa_K2306003)).
-Experiment was conducted as follows:

-We centrifuged the liquid culture of the experimental groups, and removed the supernatant.
-Pellets are dried for 6.5 hr in SpeedVac under 4°C .Finally, the pellets are weighed and resuspended in LB medium and diluted 10^5^-fold for CFU counting.
+In Anti-Desiccation Module, we tested the anti-desiccation capability of *E. coli* expressing mtSSB alone, or co-expressing mtSSB, AnAFP and another TDP protein [SAHS 33020](http://parts.igem.org/Part:BBa_K2306003).
+Experiment was conducted as following: we centrifuged the liquid culture of the experimental groups, and removed the supernatant.
+Pellets are dried for 6.5 hr in SpeedVac under 4°C .Finally, the pellets are weighed and resuspended in LB medium and diluted 10^5^-fold for [CFU counting](/experiments/#cfu-counting).

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/zsl/anti-desiccation-protocol.png"